ietf-wg-cellar/matroska-specification/cellar-tags/tags_iana.md

 The Name corresponds to the value stored in the `TagName` element.
 A Tag Name **MUST** only be found once in the IANA registry.
 Two Tag Names **MUST NOT** have the same semantic meaning.
-The Name is written in all UTF-8 capital letters, numbers and the underscore character '_' as defined in (#tag-formatting).
+The Name is written in all latin capital letters, numbers and the underscore character '_' as defined in (#tag-formatting).
 The Name **MUST NOT** start with the underscore character '_'.

 The Type corresponds to which element will be stored the tag value.